 How to Calculate the Future Value of an Investment

-When making a business case to invest money into a new business project such as a possible acquisition, or an equipment purchase with a long holding period, it's important to have a way to calculate the potential return or profit you'll gain in the future.
-This part of the decision-making process can be handled with the future value formula and a few inputs.
+When making a business case to invest money into a new project such as an acquisition, or an equipment purchase with a long holding period, it's important to have a way to calculate the potential return or profit you'll gain.

 You can use any of three different ways to work the formula and get your answer.
 Each method uses a different means of calculation, but the underlying formula is the same in all three instances.

 A business case might be complex, but the formula's use can be demonstrated with a very simple example.
 If you have $100 to invest, and you can get an interest rate of 5 percent paid annually, what will the value of your investment be at the end of the first year?

 The formula for the future value can be calculated with:

 Where FV is future value, and i is the number of periods you want to calculate for.
 PV is the present value and INT is the interest rate.